 - Navigate to MANAGEMENT > NETWORK: HTTPS Setup (or, navigate to MANAGEMENT > Network Setup, and click HTTPS in the Actions panel on the left):

-The HTTPS Setup window has four tabs:
+The HTTPS Setup window has five tabs:

 - Create Certificate Request: This menu utilizes the OpenSSL library to generate certificate Requests and self-signed certificates.